YottaDB/YDBDoc/AdminOpsGuide/encryption.rst

    echo "pinentry-mode=loopback" >> $GNUPGHOME/gpg.conf

-When using GPG 2.2.24 and up use the option to auto-increase secmem in gpg-agent (https://dev.gnupg.org/T3530)
+When using GPG 2.2.24 and up, use the following option to auto-increase secure memory usage in gpg-agent (https://dev.gnupg.org/T3530).
+Not doing so has been seen to cause hard-to-debug random CRYPTKEYFETCHFAILED errors (with a `Cannot allocate memory` secondary error detail) when lots of processes try to talk to the gpg-agent at the same time (for example, by opening different encrypted database files).

 .. code-block:: bash

-   echo "--auto-expand-secmem" >> $GNUPGHOME/gpg-agent.conf
+   echo "auto-expand-secmem" >> $GNUPGHOME/gpg-agent.conf

-When using GPG 2.2.24 and up use the option to increase the configurable backlog for sockets (https://dev.gnupg.org/T3473)
+When using GPG 2.2.24 and up use the following option to increase the configurable backlog for sockets (https://dev.gnupg.org/T3473)

 .. code-block:: bash

-   echo "--listen-backlog 128" >> $GNUPGHOME/gpg-agent.conf
+   echo "listen-backlog 128" >> $GNUPGHOME/gpg-agent.conf

 .. note::